๐ŸŽกAP Physics 1

 Energy Transformations

-• Energy changes form during processes—gravitational PE becomes kinetic during free fall, kinetic becomes elastic in a spring collision
+Energy changes form during processes: gravitational PE becomes kinetic during free fall, kinetic becomes elastic PE in a spring collision.
+To apply conservation correctly, you need to track all forms present at both the initial and final states.

 When Energy "Leaves": Non-Conservative Forces

 Not all forces conserve mechanical energy.
-Friction, air resistance, and other non-conservative forces convert mechanical energy to thermal energy, which typically leaves your system.
+Friction, air resistance, and other non-conservative forces convert mechanical energy to thermal energy, which typically can't be recovered for mechanical use.

 Efficiency and Energy Loss

-• Energy "losses" to friction and heat don't violate conservation—the energy still exists, just in forms not useful for mechanical work
+Energy "losses" to friction and heat don't violate conservation.
+The energy still exists, just in forms not useful for mechanical work.
+Every real machine operates below 100% efficiency for this reason.

 Collisions and Energy Conservation

-• Elastic collisions conserve both momentum and kinetic energy—rare in real life but common on exams
+• Elastic collisions conserve both momentum and kinetic energy.
+These are rare in real life but common on exams.

-• Perfectly inelastic collisions (objects stick together) lose maximum kinetic energy while still conserving momentum—use this to find final velocity, then calculate KE loss
+• Perfectly inelastic collisions occur when objects stick together.
+These lose the maximum possible kinetic energy while still conserving momentum.

 Quick Reference Table